VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 <img src="/hci/ergo.svg" class="lg-no-shadow">

 You can make a keyboard in any shape or size.
-Split, tiny, huge, built in joystick, go nuts.
+Split, tiny, huge, built-in joystick, go nuts.
 There's a keyboard for everyone.
 You can pick between hundreds of switches to get the perfect amount of clicky feedback, pressure needed to press, etc. Just give [r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) a good scroll and look at how pretty they are!

 To me, what's cool about these isn't just that they're way more comfortable, durable, and repairable but that the code running on the keyboard can do some real 𝓶𝓪𝓰𝓲𝓬.

-For example, I have [Space Cadet Shift](https://docs.qmk.fm/features/space_cadet) setup, which let's me type opening or closing parentheses by tapping the left or right <kbd>shift</kbd> keys respectively, since you'd otherwise (in normal typing) have no reason to press shift independently.
+For example, I have [Space Cadet Shift](https://docs.qmk.fm/features/space_cadet) setup, which lets me type opening or closing parentheses by tapping the left or right <kbd>shift</kbd> keys respectively, since you'd otherwise (in normal typing) have no reason to press shift independently.

 I. LOVE.
 THIS.